ztrzaska/k8s/README.md

-# Kubernetes with spring web application and mongo database
+# Kubernetes with web application and mongo database

 ### Guides